onzfonz/comp227/src/content/4/en/part4c.md

 }
 ```

-The list looks like this:
+After adding those users, the list looks like this:

 ![browser api/users shows JSON data with 1 user array](../../images/4/9.png)